 After Getting a Tattoo

-The number one concern during the healing process is to avoid any possibility of infection, this means both people and areas of very high likelihood of unsanitary practices.
-The other thing is that you keep is continuously moisturised in order to keep the colour up to standard without any chance of ink falling out.
-This is difference between keeping a tattoo looking just done, to being years old.
-The tattoo and surrounding area will be covered by a dressing that is applied carefully by the artist before you leave the studio.The average healing time for most newly applied tattoos is between 5 and 10 days, and their are several things that you really need to be aware of in order to protect your new body art.
-There a few things that you have to be absolutely sure you do within the first hour of getting a new tattoo; carefully clean it, liberally apply a anti bacterial moisturiser and keep it protected and unexposed to UVA/UVB rays of the sun.
+The main concern during the healing process is to avoid any possibility of infection, this can come from contact with an unsanitary environment or object.
+Another thing that you must do is continuously moisturise the tattooed area in order to keep the colour up to standard without any chance of ink falling out.
+This will be the difference between keeping a tattoo looking fresh rather then years old.
+The tattoo artist will carefully apply second skin or a dressing to cover your new tattoo before you leave the studio.
+On average the healing time for most newly applied tattoos is between 5 and 10 days, and their are a number things that you really need to be aware of to protect your new piece of art.
+There are a few things that you must do within the first hour of getting a new tattoo; gently clean it, carefully apply an anti bacterial moisturiser and keep it protected from any UVA/UVB ray exposure from the sun.